coffee19850519/single_cell_spatial_image/README.md

 *	The file 'category_```n```.png' refers to the histological image segmentation results, where ```n``` denotes the segmentation number.

-This Demo takes 30-35 mins to generate all results on a machine with the multi-core CPU.
+This demo takes 30-35 mins to generate all results on the machine with the multi-core CPU.

 ## Built With